yaobinwen/Web-Dev-Bird-Eye/README.md

 ## Who This Is For

-This tutorial is written with the _true novice web developers_ in mind.
+This tutorial is written with the _true novice web developers_ in mind: **if you already have other programming experience but web development is a brand new thing**, this tutorial is for you.

 Why _true novice web developers_?
 Because I am one of them.
 I had desktop application software development experience but _zero_ experience of web development.
 When I started to learn it, I felt a lot of pain.
 I therefore decided to share my thoughts about what I believe is helpful for any other developers like me to overcome the initial learning stope.
 In other words, I believe **what I have listed in this tutorial are those first and fundamental things every novice developer should learn in order to speed up their later learning**.

-But it's better that these "true novice web developers" already have some programming experience: they are new to web programming, not new to programming.

 ## What This Is and Isn't